sul-dlss-deprecated/hydrus/README.md

   and closed states, but the collection cannot be unpublished and the workflow steps do not move backward.
 - Typically the application is configured not to start assembly in local development mode.
-Thus the object remains as the "approve' workflow step rather than "start-assembly".
+Thus the object remains as the "approve" workflow step rather than "start-assembly".

 Relationship between object_status and workflow steps for items: